kreyes21/KaylaKERVReyes/README.md

-# Learn About Kayla "KERV" Reyes
+# Hello! 👋 My name is Kayla "KERV" Reyes

-Hello and thank you for coming to my page!
+Thank you for coming to my page!
 If you could take a minute of your time to learn more about me I would greatly appreciate it.

 ### Small Summary